Hajj and Umrah Pilgrimage

 - rest when possible

-- maintain good hydration with safe liquids
+- keep yourself hydrated with safe liquids

-- umbrellas can be used to create shade
+- seek shade where possible (light coloured umbrellas can be used to create shade)

 Blood-borne Virus Transmission Associated with Shaving